Traveling to Paris Alone is Always a Good

-There is something quite exhilarating about visiting a new metropolitan city on your own.
+There is something quite exhilarating about traveling too Paris.
 You can be completely yourself and you can do what you want, and you don’t even need to be in 100% tourist mode all the time.
 If you don’t want to see the Eiffel Tower, then don’t.
 You would rather see the Museé D’orsay than the Louvre, do it!
 Of course with any solo trip and any new country you visit there should always be a few things sitting at the back of your mind.
 Things to be aware of.
-So here are my 5 small but helpful things you should be aware of while visiting Paris.
+So here are my 5 small but helpful things you should be aware of while traveling alone in Paris.

 1. LOOK AND ACT PARISIAN